-Q: Can a city or town borrow money for operating purposes?
+Q: When and how may a city or town incur debt?

-A: Generally speaking, no. See Article 12, Section 4 as amended by Amendment 10 of the Arkansas Constitution.
-The Constitution prohibits municipalities from deficit spending or entering into any interest-bearing indebtedness.
+A: The starting point is Article 12, Section 4 as amended by Amendment 10 of the Arkansas Constitution.
+This section of the Constitution prohibits municipalities from incurring debt beyond what may be repaid from the current year's revenue.
 Any city official violating these constitutional prohibitions may face criminal charges.
 The penalties are a fine of not less than \$500 nor more than \$10,000 and the official "shall be removed from office."
+Article 16 section 1 of the Constitution further prohibits the payment of interest on debt by municipalities.